AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Mission - Beacon Heist.md

 	- [ ] The password to bypass the conjuration rune in [area T9](https://5e.tools/adventure.html#kftgv,8,t9%3a%20library,0): "quixotic"
 	- [ ] The location of a switch to disable one trap (either the pit trap in area T3 or the statues in [area T6](https://5e.tools/adventure.html#kftgv,8,t6%3a%20gallery,0))
 	- [ ] The guard rotation (detailed in "[Vault Guards](https://5e.tools/adventure.html#kftgv,8,vault%20guards,0)")
-- [ ] Surveillance
+- [ ] Surveillance (mansion in )
+	- [ ] Vidorant
-	- [ ] Vidorant is a tall elf woman with sleek black hair.
-She usually wears black clothes accented with tasteful but clearly valuable silver jewelry.
-She's brusque, authoritative, and direct, though she listens with remarkable patience and intensity whenever anyone addresses her directly.
+		- [ ] a tall elf woman with sleek black hair
+		- [ ] usually wears black clothes accented with tasteful but clearly valuable silver jewelry
+		- [ ] brusque, authoritative, and direct, though she listens with remarkable patience and intensity whenever anyone addresses her directly
+	- [ ] Associates
-	- [ ] Vidorant holds meetings with four people: a muscular half-orc woman in a fine suit and hat, a sneering human man carrying a large leather case, an unkempt halfling man with patched clothing, and a smiling elf woman who bears a striking resemblance to Vidorant but is noticeably younger.
+		- [ ] a muscular half-orc woman in a fine suit and hat
+		- [ ] a sneering human man carrying a large leather case
+		- [ ] an unkempt halfling man with patched clothing
+		- [ ] a smiling elf woman who bears a striking resemblance to Vidorant but is noticeably younger.

 ##  Develop fantastic locations